kelsonreiss/Arthur/index.md

+# Welcome to Arthur, an AI Art Curator

-# Finding unique and curated art can be hard.
+## Finding unique and curated art can be hard.
 It doesn't have to be.

 ![pexels-daria-shevtsova-3597326](https://user-images.githubusercontent.com/24867764/96948211-f18c7d00-1499-11eb-9027-9fed21ab8711.jpg)